TheJumpCloud/jcapi-go/README.md

 It also provides the tools to generate the client code from the API yaml files, using swagger-codegen.
 For detailed instructions on how to generate the code, see the [Contributing](CONTRIBUTING.md) section.

-To access or old API v1 Go Client, please refer to [JCAPI](https://github.com/TheJumpCloud/jcapi).
+To access our old API v1 Go Client, please refer to [JCAPI](https://github.com/TheJumpCloud/jcapi).
 However this code repository is not up to date with current API functionality.

 ### Usage Examples